 Lefties unite!
-Let’s celebrate our individuality and forget about our lifelong battles against scissors and awkwardly shaped school desks.
-Let’s all give one another one big, giant, left-handed fist bump.
+Let’s forget about our lifelong battles against scissors and awkwardly shaped school desks and give one another a big, giant, left-handed fist bump because we are unique.

 We lefties comprise just about 10% of the world’s population, a percentage that has remained steady for the last 30,000 years.
 While just 1 in 10 humans are lefties, research shows that several animal species (such as cats, rats and mice) have an equal percentage of favoritism toward the right and left paw.
 As for us humans, here are some amazingly fun facts you may not have known about southpaws:

 1. Visual-spatial taks

 Lefties tend to excel in visual-spatial tasks (such as fine arts and architecture), while righties are overrepresented in math and science.
 Though it is interesting that 4 of the 5 original designers of the Macintosh computer were left-handed.

 Lefties seem to be overrepresented among geniuses.
 According to research done at St. Lawrence University in New York, there were more left-handed people with IQs over 140 than right-handed people.
 Considering that Albert Einstein, Isaac Newton, Charles Darwin, and Benjamin Franklin were all lefties, it is hard to disagree with history.